-It's quite natural if you have not overcome social anxiety as quickly as you'd want.
+It's quite natural if you have not figured out how to overcome social anxiety fast.
 You may have moved too quickly and need to practice other social situations more before you're ready for the one you're having trouble with.
 You must also practice relaxation and distraction tactics more to handle that circumstance the next time.
 Just be grateful that you are at least practising small things.

 If you frequently drink to control your social anxiety symptoms, you can eventually reach the point where you can't socialise without it.
 Additionally, you could find that drinking more is necessary to achieve the same results.

-- These things do occasionally occur, and they can undoubtedly be uncomfortable in the near term.
+- These things occasionally occur and can undoubtedly be uncomfortable in the near term.
 Though it could be unsettling to picture oneself in a similarly unpleasant circumstance, try to maintain perspective.

 Even if you do commit a minor social error, it doesn't necessarily indicate that other people will think less of you.
 In reality, they might recall an instance in which they were in a comparable situation and instead give understanding and compassion.
 You might even meet a new buddy by bonding over uncomfortable prior experiences.

-Okay, so you already know that avoiding social events altogether won't help you overcome social anxiety much.
+Okay, so you already know that avoiding social events altogether won't help you handle social anxiety much.
 However, you'll also want to avoid strategies that keep your participation inactive.
 For instance:

 - You stay busy in the kitchen during parties, washing dishes and making food.